 We are delighted to announce the return of our Charity Technology Breakfast Briefings for 2020, a series of morning events which tackle the key issues facing charity IT leaders.
 The first of these events will focus on strategy and will take place on 30 January at 41 Portland Place, London.

-- Understand embedding a digital strategy that best serves the needs of the stakeholders.
+- Understand how to embed a digital strategy that best serves the needs of the stakeholders.

-- Develop a toolkit to effectively assess the organisation's digital maturity
+- Learn how to develop a toolkit to effectively assess the organisation's digital maturity

-- Improve knowledge to launch a successful digital transformation process
+- Improve their knowledge on how to launch a successful digital transformation process

 This event is designed to provide space for charities to debate with other charities.
 As a result, there are no corporate spaces available and we will withdraw places booked by non-charity delegates.
 We will issue a refund minus an administration fee of 15%.